Antisocial behaviour and tenancy breaches

 How quickly will we deal with the problem?

-This depends on how serious it is.
+This depends on how serious the ASB is.
 We will respond to complaints as follows:

 Keeping you informed